Injured Due to a Hospital Visit or Medical Negligence? Medical Malpractice Attorney Louisville KY

 Causes of Medical Malpractice

-Medical professionals notoriously work long hours.
+Doctors and nurses notoriously work long hours.
 A nurse or doctor may be on call and also put in double shifts.
 The same goes for nursing assistants who work in long-term nursing care facilities.

 Insufficient rest impairs judgment, creates unsteady hands, and leads to fatigue that puts patients and residents at risk for injury, illness, or death because of mistakes.